Avian Influenza (bird flu)

 Keep your information up to date

-You are responsible for keeping your contact information on your notice of possession up to date.
+You must keep your contact information on your notice of possession up to date.

 To update your contact information for a notice of possession you submitted prior to November 17, 2023, you must: